 • the consequences resulted from not appearing in front of the IJ (including the fact that the order of deportation might be issued in his or her absence, which would ban his or her chances of taking advantage of U.S. immigration benefits for the following minimum ten years).

-Our immigration lawyers in Miami can assist foreigners in the above mentioned situations.
+Our immigration lawyers in USA can assist foreigners in the above mentioned situations.

 It is important to know that the immigration judge has the right of deciding whether the immigrant will be deported following the reasons described in the Notice to Appear.
 At the same time, the immigrant can receive the right to obtain a relief from removal.
 In this situation, the judge will appoint a new hearing, in which the immigrant will be able to avoid being deported from Miami, U.S.